Federal Appeals Court Upholds The Nationwide Injunction Blocking Trump's Travel Ban

 The Fourth Circuit, which heard arguments on May 8, upheld in large part the injunction entered by a Maryland federal district court blocking the travel ban.
 US District Judge Theodore Chuang in April enjoined all of the federal officials and agencies sued, including President Trump individually, from enforcing the travel ban.
 The Fourth Circuit found that Chuang erred in including the president in his order, but otherwise upheld the entirety of the injunction.

-Ten of the thirteen judges that heard arguments in the case voted to uphold the injunction.
-Judges James Wynn wrote a separate, concurring opinion that called the travel ban "invidious discrimination."
+Ten of the thirteen judges that heard arguments in the case voted to uphold the injunction: Gregory and judges Diana Gribbon Motz, William Traxler Jr., Robert King, Barbara Milano Keenan, James Wynn Jr., Albert Diaz, Henry Floyd, Stephanie Thacker, and Pamela Harris.
+Wynn wrote a separate, concurring opinion that called the travel ban "invidious discrimination."

+"Invidious discrimination that is shrouded in layers of legality is no less an insult to our Constitution than naked invidious discrimination," Wynn wrote, drawing comparisons to two now widely-disavowed US Supreme Court decisions that upheld political actions that were used to justify slavery and Japanese internment during World War II: Dred Scott and Korematsu.

 The other three judges — Judges Paul Niemeyer, Dennis Shedd, and G. Steven Agee — dissented, each writing their own opinions about their disagreements with the majority.